The Vox AC30 Twin - 1960

 A prototype?

-A detail of the preamp, the spurs / stand-offs indicated with arrows.
+A detail of the preamp, which is "free-wired" (no tag board), the spurs / stand-offs indicated with arrows.

 .